We encourage you to follow Henley Masters Regatta on X, Instagram or Facebook to keep up to date with all the latest information and status updates.

-- Crews cannot change the category in which they are racing unless in very exceptional circumstances and then on the approval of two members of the Race Committee
+- Crews cannot change the category in which they are racing unless in very exceptional circumstances.

-The entry fees for 2020 are as follows:
+The entry fees for 2024 are to be determined

 The Henley Masters Regatta’s policy on refunds is that should it be necessary to cancel the Regatta, we will try to refund part of the entry fees in a fair and transparent manner following a meeting of the Committee when sunk costs are known.
 The amount withheld would be to cover any unavoidable costs.